 Jayson and Debby Shobe are the owners of Moccasin Mountain Art Gallery and Shobe Auction and Realty Company.
 In 1991, they opened the doors to their first downtown Shobe Auction office and began offering local artists a chance to display and sell their work, benefitting both the Shobe Auction office decor and the artists.
 Soon people were dropping in to see if Jayson and Debby could frame their kid’s baseball picture, a baby announcement, or their grandma’s wedding portrait.
 Shobe Auction and Realty specializes in providing their services to farmers and ranchers, as well as collectors of high-grade antiques, coins, and books.

 Jayson grew up on a farm/ranch operation close to New Town, North Dakota.
 For a number of years he owned and operated Shobe Diagnostic Lab in Lewistown, serving both medical doctors and veterinarians.
-Jayson was a popular square dance caller, spending weekends on the road for a number of years traveling throughout Montana, North and South Dakota, Wyoming, Colorado, and Canada.
+Jayson was a popular square dance caller, and spent countless weekends on the road for a number of years traveling throughout Montana, North and South Dakota, Wyoming, Colorado, and Canada.
 He continues to call and teach square dance classes in Lewistown.

 Debby grew up in Kolin, a farming community 23 miles northwest of Lewistown.
 She taught for 11 years in various Montana elementary schools, starting first in Paradise, then Red Lodge, and then three central Montana rural schools.
 Debby and Jayson were married in 1979 and their three children grew up working in the family businesses.